mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 Functionally, the prompt strings can be written in a specific way and can be tailored to get the desired result and behavior.
 For more information on prompt engineering, see the [Read More](#read-more) section.

+Two accompanying microflows are available to construct the input for the microflow:

+* `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it in order to enable [function calling](#chatcompletions-functioncalling).
+* `FunctionCollection_AddFunction` can be used to add a new `Function` to an existing `FunctionCollection`.

+For technical details, see the [Technical reference](#chat-completions-without-history-technical) section.

 #### 3.2.2 `Chat Completions (with history)` {#chatcompletions-with-withory}

 The microflow activity `Chat completions with history` supports more complex use cases where a list of (historical) messages (e.g. comprising the conversation or context so far) is sent as part of the request to the language model.
-Two accompanying microflows are available to construct the input for the microflow:
+Four accompanying microflows are available to construct the input for the microflow:

 * `ChatCompletionsSession_Create` is used to create the session wrapper that must be passed as input parameter.
 * `ChatCompletionsSession_AddMessage` is used to attach the historical messages to the `ChatCompletionsSession`.
 The content of such a message corresponds to a system, assistant, or user prompt.
 In the case of multiple historical messages the order is relevant.
+* `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it in order to enable [function calling](#chatcompletions-functioncalling).
+* `FunctionCollection_AddFunction` can be used to add a new `Function` to an existing `FunctionCollection`.

 For technical details, see the [Technical reference](#chat-completions-with-history-technical) section.

 #### 3.2.3 `Chat Completions (advanced)` {#chatcompletions-advanced}

 The microflow activity `Chat Completions (advanced)` can be used in cases where the above-mentioned microflows do not provide enough support or flexibility.
 The interface of this operation resembles the API interface.
 The construction of the request and handling of the response must be implemented in a custom way.
-Three accompanying microflows are available to construct the input for the microflow:
+Four accompanying microflows are available to construct the input for the microflow:

 * `ChatCompletionsRequest_Create` is used to create the request object.
 * `ChatCompletionsMessages_Create` is used to create the wrapper object for the `ChatCompletionsMessageRequest` objects.
 * `ChatCompletionsMessageRequest_Create` is used to create the message objects.
+* `ChatCompletionsRequest_AddFunctionCalling` can be used to add a list of functions to be sent along with the `ChatCompletionsRequest` as tools in order to enable [function calling](#chatcompletions-functioncalling).

 The construction of the request and handling of the response must be implemented in a custom way.